 - WORKING CONDITIONS

-- Primarily sedentary physical work requiring ability to lift a maximum of 10 pounds
+- Primarily sedentary physical work requiring ability to lift 10 pounds with or without assistance

 - Occasional lifting, carrying, walking and standing